johnnydev-tech/page_indicator_plus/README.md

 | PageIndicatorLayout.SCALE | ![](./assets/images/indicator5.gif)
 | PageIndicatorLayout.DROP | ![](./assets/images/indicator7.gif)

-## Contribuindo
+## Contributing
-Se você encontrar algum problema ou tiver alguma sugestão de melhoria, não hesite em abrir uma issue ou enviar uma pull request para o repositório do GitHub da biblioteca: https://github.com/johnnyCrmall/page_indicator_plus.
+If you encounter any issues or have suggestions for improvements, please do not hesitate to open an issue or submit a pull request to the GitHub repository of the library https://github.com/johnnyfdev/page_indicator_plus.